 CMTA's Technology Solutions Team Designed this Eagle II Security Project

-Using CMTA’s Building Science Leadership (BSL) principle of “Operational Engineering,” the facility was targeted to be the most efficient Aviation Support Facility in the country.
-The project is Net Zero Ready, and easily achieved LEED Silver, by achieving all 19 points for EA Credit 1 – Energy Optimization, including an exemplary point and regional priority credit for a total of 21 points.
+Using CMTA’s Building Science Leadership (BSL) principle of “Operational Engineering,” the facility was designed to be the most efficient Aviation Support Facility in the country.
+The project is Net Zero Ready, and easily achieved LEED Gold, by achieving all 19 points for EA Credit 1 – Energy Optimization, including an exemplary point and regional priority credit for a total of 21 points.
 The project bid under budget, and the Kentucky National Guard was able to accept and alternate to install an 80 kW monocrystalline photovoltaic system.
 The 80 kW photovoltaic system will offset 20% of the total building energy usage.
 The building infrastructure is in place to increase the photovoltaic system and allow for 100% energy offset.

 The building was modeled to operate at a Energy Use Intensity of 23, and currently is trending toward an energy usage of 15.2 EUI.
 A radiant slab heating system was used in the maintenance bays, with ground source heat pump water heaters for hot water generation.
 The 90°F hot water heating temperature increased the heat pump efficiency by 20%, operating at a COP of 5.4.
 High volume, low velocity fans were used for summer time ventilation.
 The two story administration and operation space is conditioned using an enhanced geothermal HVAC system with dedicated outdoor air unit with energy recovery.
 All LED lighting was used in the administration space, and high efficiency linear fluorescents in the maintenance bay.